Yeha-Tech/EthoMapsTermsOfUse/README.md

 **Effective Date: Feb 28, 2025**

-At **Ethiomap**, we take your privacy seriously.
+At **Ethiomaps**, we take your privacy seriously.
 This Privacy Policy explains how we collect, use, and protect your personal data.

 #### 1. Information We Collect